MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

 ### Create a service principal and client secret

-To authenticate your cluster, you need to create a service principal and a corresponding **Client secret** for Arc Resource Bridge (ARB).
+To authenticate your system, you need to create a service principal and a corresponding **Client secret** for Arc Resource Bridge (ARB).

 ### Create a service principal for ARB